Gip-Gip/apecrunch/README.md

  - [ ] Add variables
  - [ ] Add exponents
  - [ ] Add parentheses
+ - [ ] Add summaries to the top of source files
  - [ ] Alter the Number struct to be a true fractional number instead of an i64
  - [ ] Make the theme less ugly
  - [ ] Store theme in ~/.config/apecrunch/theme.toml